-OIG staff attended various NEH meetings - panel meetings (where grant applications are reviewed by outside consultants), a meeting of the National Council on the Humanities (July 2018), and monthly senior staff meetings.
+OIG staff attended various NEH meetings - panel meetings (where grant applications are reviewed by outside consultants), two meetings of the National Council on the Humanities (November 2018 and March 2019), and monthly senior staff meetings.
 OIG staff occasionally contribute to the discussions, but the OIG does not participate in policymaking.